 - 1. For all ulcers or wounds, the following components of a wound therapy program must include a minimum of all of the following general measures, which should either be addressed, applied, or considered and ruled out prior to application of NPWT: - a.
-Documentation in the beneficiary's medical record of evaluation, care, and wound measurements by a licensed medical professional, - b.
-Application of dressings to maintain a moist wound environment, and - d.
-Evaluation of and provision for adequate nutritional status. - a.
+Documentation in the beneficiary's medical record of evaluation, care, and wound measurements by a licensed medical professional, and - b.
+Application of dressings to maintain a moist wound environment, and - c.
+Debridement of necrotic tissue if present, and - d.
+Evaluation of and provision for adequate nutritional status. - 2.
+For Stage III or Stage IV pressure ulcers: - a.
 The beneficiary has been appropriately turned and positioned, and - b.
 The beneficiary has used a Group 2 or 3 support surface for pressure ulcers on the posterior trunk or pelvis, and - c.
-The beneficiary moisture and incontinence have been appropriately managed. - a.
+The beneficiary moisture and incontinence have been appropriately managed. - 3.
+For neuropathic (for example, diabetic) ulcers: - a.
 The beneficiary has been on a comprehensive diabetic management program, and - b.
-Reduction in pressure on a foot ulcer has been accomplished with appropriate modalities. - a.
+Reduction in pressure on a foot ulcer has been accomplished with appropriate modalities. - 4.
+For venous insufficiency ulcers: - a.
 Compression bandages and/or garments have been consistently applied, and - b.
 Leg elevation and ambulation have been encouraged. - B. Ulcers and wounds encountered in an in-patient setting: